MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Get-ItemProperty.md

 ### Example 6: Get, format, and display the results of registry values and data

 This example shows how to format the output of a `Get-ItemProperty` command in a list to make it easy to see the registry values and data and to make it easy to interpret the results.

-The first command uses the `Get-ItemProperty` cmdlet to get the registry entries in the **Microsoft.PowerShell** subkey.
+The first command uses the `Get-ItemProperty` cmdlet to get the registry entries in the `Microsoft.PowerShell` subkey.
 This subkey stores options for the default shell for PowerShell.
 The results are shown in the following sample output.

-The output shows that there are two registry entries, "Path" and "ExecutionPolicy".
+The output shows that there are two registry entries, `Path` and `ExecutionPolicy`.
 When a registry key contains fewer than five entries, by default it is displayed in a table, but it is often easier to view in a list.

 The second command uses the same `Get-ItemProperty` command.
 However, this time, the command uses a pipeline operator (`|`) to send the results of the command to the `Format-List` cmdlet.
 The `Format-List` command uses the Property parameter with a value of '*' (all) to display all of the properties of the objects in a list.
 The results are shown in the following sample output.

-The resulting display shows the "Path" and "ExecutionPolicy" registry entries, along with several less familiar properties of the registry key object.
+The resulting display shows the `Path` and `ExecutionPolicy` registry entries, along with several less familiar properties of the registry key object.
 The other properties, prefixed with PS, are properties of PowerShell custom objects, such as the objects that represent the registry keys.

 ```powershell
 Get-ItemProperty -Path HKLM:\SOFTWARE\Microsoft\PowerShell\1\ShellIds\Microsoft.PowerShell